Discover a collection of more exclusive recipes in both of Lee's books,

 A Well-Seasoned Kitchen and Fresh Tastes.
 Order Now (Free Standard Shipping)

-Tourtière – sautéed pork, onions and mash potatoes flavored with garlic, thyme, sage and spices are the flavorful filling in this delicious double-crust pie.
+Tourtière – sautéed pork, onions and mashed potatoes flavored with garlic, thyme, sage and spices are the flavorful filling in this delicious double-crust pie.
 Comfort food at its best!

 The other key ingredient is mashed potatoes.
 For the best flavor, make sure to season your taters with butter and milk or cream, salt and pepper.
 You can also add chopped carrot, celery or even cooked bacon if you like.